Photo (c): @AtlanticCampaigns

 Catharina “Cätschi“ Streit, Meike Ramuschkat, Stefanie “Steffi” Kluge and Timna Kluge rowed in their high-tech boat “Doris”.
-With their time of 42 days and 46 minutes they are also the fastest Germans who ever crossed the Atlantic in a rowing boat.Could not scrape from Instagram (scraping is a deprecated method to retrieve images).
+With their time of 42 days and 46 minutes they are also the fastest Germans who ever crossed the Atlantic in a rowing boat.No images found.

 During the race the ladies from Hamburg had to be prepared for all eventualities, using only the best and most reliable equipment possible.
 Boat “Doris” is an eight meter long high tech machine and the ladies followed a rigid schedule of rowing and sleeping after months of training.